xregistry/spec/core/spec.md

    This specification does not mandate the algorithm that the server uses, however the default choice SHOULD be to "newest = default" (option 2).

 2. Newest = Default.
-The newest Version created (based on creation timestamp, even if the `createdat` feature is not enabled), is always the "default" Version.
+The newest Version created (based on `createdat` timestamp) is always the "default" Version.
 This is the default choice.
+If more than one Version has the same "newest" `createdat` timestamp, then the choice is indeterminate.

 3. Client explicitly chooses the "default".
-In this option, a client has explicitly chosen which Version is the "default" (via the `setdefaultversionid` query parameter) and it will not change until a client chooses another Version, or that Version is deleted (in which case the server MUST revert back to option 2 (newest = default)).
+In this option, a client has explicitly chosen which Version is the "default" and it will not change until a client chooses another Version, or that Version is deleted (in which case the server MUST revert back to option 2 (newest = default)).
    This is referred to as the default Version being "sticky" as it will not change until explicitly requested by a client.

-If supported by the server, a client MAY choose the "default" Version via use of the `setdefaultversionid` query parameter:
+If supported (as determined by the `setstickydefaultversion` model attribute), a client MAY choose the "default" Version two ways:
+1. Via the Resource `stickydefaultversion` and `defaultversionid` attributes.
+   See [Resource Attributes](#resource-attributes) for more information about these attributes.
+2. Via the `setdefaultversionid` query parameter that is available on certain APIs, as defined below.

+The `setdefaultversionid` is defined as:

 ```yaml
 ...?setdefaultversionid=vID